 During the year ended December 31, 2016, WWBCP distributed carried interest of \$1,623,129 to the LLC.
 In accordance with WWBCP's LP agreement, the distribution was subject to a clawback until certain conditions were met and, therefore, was not recognized as revenue in 2016.
 During the year ended December 31, 2017, the LLC was allowed to recognize carried interest income of \$164,625, which it further distributed to the Members of the LLC to cover their 2016 tax obligations related to the 2016 carried interest distribution of \$1,623,129.
 The remaining balance of \$1,458,504 was reflected as a deferred liability and restricted cash in the consolidated statement of financial position as of December 31, 2021.
 During the years ended December 31, 2023 and 2022, WWBCP distributed carried interest of \$64,168 and \$399,350 to the LLC, respectively.

-The 2023 distribution is reflected as receivable at December 31, 2022.
+During the year ended December 31, 2022, management determined that the clawback status was resolved and has therefore recognized the distributions as carried interest income in 2022.
 For the year ended December 31, 2022, WWB's share of the carried interest income was \$1,460,653.
 During the year ended December 31, 2022, the LLC distributed \$49,274 to the other Members of the LLC to cover their 2022 tax obligations.
-The remaining balance of \$412,095, which is due to other Members of the LLC is reflected as Due to Members of the LLC and restricted cash in the consolidated statement of financial position as of December 31, 2023 and 2022.
+The remaining balance of \$412,095, which is due to other Members of the LLC is reflected as Due to Members of the LLC and restricted cash in the consolidated statements of financial position as of December 31, 2024 and 2023.

-As of December 31, 2023 and 2022, the LLC's general partner capital was \$1,972,595 and \$1,189,253, respectively, which represents carried interest to the LLC as if WWBCP had realized all assets, settled all liabilities, allocated all gains and losses, and distributed all net assets to the partners.
+As of December 31, 2024 and 2023, the LLC's general partner capital was \$(729,142) and \$1,972,595, respectively, which represents carried interest to the LLC as if WWBCP had realized all assets, settled all liabilities, allocated all gains and losses, and distributed all net assets to the partners.
 Since this portion of the carried interest is subject to a clawback the LLC's undistributed share of capital has not been recorded within the accompanying consolidated financial statements.